Task-Oriented Communication for Edge Video Analytics: Performance Evaluation

 \subsubsection{Metric}

 We mainly investigate the rate-performance tradeoff.
-For the multi-camera pedestrian detection task, we report the multiple object detection accuracy (MODA) as the performance indicator \cite{MODA_metric}.
+The rate refers to the upload overhead, which is calculated by multiplying the average communication cost per frame by the number of cameras.
+For the multi-camera pedestrian occupancy prediction task, we report the multiple object detection accuracy (MODA) as the performance indicator \cite{MODA_metric}.
 This metric accounts for the normalized missed detections and false detections.
-To evaluate the performance of multi-camera object detection, we adopt the COCO-style mean average precision (mAP)\footnote{We report the average mAP over different intersection over union (IoU) thresholds, which ranges from 0.5 to 0.95 with a step size of 0.05.
-This metric is also written as mAP@[.5:.95] in other works.} to measure the quality of the estimated bounding boxes \cite{lin2014microsoft_coco}.
-Another important metric in edge video analytics is the latency for feature transmission, for which we measure the transmitted data size.
+To evaluate the performance of multi-camera object detection, we adopt the COCO-style mean average precision (mAP)\footnote{We report the average mAP over different intersection over union (IoU) thresholds, which ranges from 0.5 to 0.95 with a step size of 0.05.} to measure the quality of the estimated bounding boxes \cite{lin2014microsoft_coco}.